Home

 Email Reader Magnet

 One of the most versatile and powerful business assets you can have is an email list.
-An email list of readers who ACTUALLY LIKE YOU and are waiting for your next release.
-And using Reader Magnets is an extremely effective way of attractingyour ideal reader and developing a one-to-one line of communication with them.
+An email list of readers who genuinely like your work and are waiting for your next release.
+And using Reader Magnets is an extremely effective way of attracting your ideal reader and developing a one-to-one line of communication with them.

 The best Reader Magnets follow these rules of thumb: